Robust High-Dimensional Time-Varying Coefficient Estimation: An empirical study

-Table \ref{Table2} shows the non-zero frequency of the RED-LASSO, ED-LASSO, and LASSO estimators for the five assets and 60 factors over 84 months.
-Table \ref{Table3} shows the monthly average of non-zero frequency over factors and time for the RED-LASSO, ED-LASSO, and LASSO estimators for the five assets.
-As seen in Tables \ref{Table2} and \ref{Table3}, the RED-LASSO estimator can better account for the sparsity of the integrated betas than the ED-LASSO and LASSO estimators.
-From this result, we can conjecture that the proposed RED-LASSO provides more sparse beta estimates, which is the important property in practice.
+Table \ref{Table2} reports the monthly average proportion of non-zero integrated beta estimates across six factor groups and five assets over 84 months for the RED-LASSO, ED-LASSO, LASSO, and SVR estimators.
+Detailed non-zero frequencies for each individual factor are presented in Table \ref{Table4} in the Appendix.
+As seen in Table \ref{Table2}, the RED-LASSO estimator can better account for the sparsity of the integrated betas than the ED-LASSO, LASSO, and SVR estimators.
+From this result, we can conjecture that the proposed RED-LASSO provides more sparse beta estimates, which is an important property in practice.
 Furthermore, as discussed above, the RED-LASSO estimator shows the best performance in terms of $R^2$ in Table \ref{Table1}.
 That is, the RED-LASSO estimator can explain the market dynamics well with a simpler model.
 We note that for the RED-LASSO estimates, the stock market index futures factors had non-zero integrated betas more often than the other futures factors.
 This result is consistent with the multi-factor models \citep{asness2013value, carhart1997persistence, fama1992cross, fama2015five} since the market factors can be partially explained by the stock market index futures factors.